Encumbrances in Real Estate Defined

 A claim against, limitation on, or liability against real estate is an encumbrance.
 Encumbrances include liens, deed restrictions, easements, encroachments, and licenses.

 An encumbrance can restrict the owner's ability to transfer title to the property or lessen its value.
-It represents some right or claim of another to a portion of the property or the use of the property.
+It represents some right or claim of another to a portion of the property or the use of the property and will show up in an abstract of title.

 Liens can come from a variety of directions.
 If you don't pay your property taxes or your income taxes, you can have a lien placed against your property.
 When it comes to the IRS, you can even have blanket liens placed against you in multiple states.